Community Singing Resources

 Upcoming Events

 Meetups With Marv — Selected music events (led by some of our favorites) that Marv is attending; anyone and everyone can meet up with him at the venue an hour or two before start time to hang out, meet people you haven’t met before, talk about community singing opportunities or whatever, and enjoy a great show.
-The next two Meetups are:
+The next Meetups are:

 Sunday, March 30: MaMuse — A rare Marin concert by two of our very favorites, Sorah & Karisha of MaMuse, at HopMonk Novato.
 Meetup at Hopmonk: 5pm for dinner and/or drinks.
 Doors for the show open at 6, Show at 7.